Here’s something we love about intellectual property law.

 Having said that, any copyright protection for emoji is likely to be slim, given that they’re all derivative works of the same computer code.
 It’s difficult to know for certain how a court would rule, as there haven’t been any major cases about emoji and copyright infringement… yet.

 Our firm focuses on intellectual property and entertainment law, including copyright, and would be happy to discuss your matter with you.
-Contact us at (561) 953-9300 or contact us online to schedule your free consultation.
+Call or contact us online to schedule your free consultation.